 There is also a multi-format interview style, in which you’ll be expected to participate in a combination of interviews.

 For example, you could have a panel interview and then participate in a short version of the MMI.
-Multi-format interviews combine different interview styles into one long interview, giving students a chance to display their abilities in different areas.
+Multi-format interviews combine different interview styles, giving students a chance to display their abilities in different areas.

-Whether the residency interview is conducted in person or virtually, you must dress for the part.
-Business professional attire is a standard requirement when you are invited to interview.
+Whether the residency interview is conducted in-person or virtually, you must dress the part.
+Business professional attire is a standard requirement when you’re invited to interview.

 Take a look at this chart from the University of North Texas Health Science Center comparing business casual and business professional attire for men and women:

-At the end of the interview, the interviewers will ask if you have any questions for them.
-Make sure you have some.
-Do not ask anything that can be answered from a quick search online.
+At the end of the interview, the interviewers will ask if you have questions for them.
+Ensure you have some!
+Don’t ask anything that can be answered from a quick search online.
 Instead, have thoughtful, researched questions prepared.

-Here are some questions you may consider asking interviewers during your residency interview:
+Here are some questions you can ask during residency interviews:

-The following are examples of questions you should not asking during your residency interview (because you can probably find the answers online):
+The following are examples of residency interview questions you shouldn’t ask during your residency interview (because you can probably find the answers online):

-Medical school residency interviews can take up to several hours or be split over a couple of days.
-This will often include an individual question-and-answer session.
+Medical school residency interviews can take up to several hours or be split over a few days.
+This often includes an individual question-and-answer session.

-Crucially, you are usually provided with informal time to communicate with residents, faculty, and staff.
-This informal time can include events like a group dinner or a teamwork exercise.
+You’re also usually provided informal time to communicate with residents, faculty, and staff.
+This time can include events like a group dinner or a teamwork exercise.

-The American Academy of Family Physicians notes that you will individually “... meet with various residency faculty, staff, and the program director for at least 30 minutes each.”
+The American Academy of Family Physicians notes that you’ll individually “meet with various residency faculty, staff, and the program director for at least 30 minutes each.”
 How you present yourself in this informal time is extremely important.

 The more interaction you have with faculty and current residents, the better!

-You may have to travel long distances for your residency interview, so it’s handy to have several essential items with you is handy.
+You may have to travel long distances for your residency interview, so having several essential items with you is handy.
 Bring a notebook and pens, a water bottle, your wallet, and anything else you need to feel confident and comfortable.

 Being courteous in an interview situation seems obvious.
-However, even with a brief and informal exchange with a faculty member or a current resident, you must be respectful and courteous.
+However, even with a brief or informal exchange with a faculty member or current resident, you must be respectful.

-Residency interviewers and current residents look for candidates who will work well with everyone in their team.
-So, interacting poorly with anyone associated with your desired residency program can jeopardize your chances of receiving a residency match.
+Interacting poorly with anyone associated with your desired residency program can jeopardize your chances of matching.

-Some programs may ask you not to follow up with them after your interview or inform you they won’t respond to a thank-you note.
-In that case, don’t send them a note.
-If you’re unsure about their policy, ask a program representative about their program’s communication protocols.
+Some programs may ask you not to follow up after your interview or inform you they won’t respond to a thank-you note.
+In that case, don’t send them anything.
+If you’re unsure, ask a program representative about their program’s communication protocols.

 Preparing for your residency interviews is no walk in the park.
-However, we’ve compiled several questions and answers to help you prepare for your residency interview.
+To help, we’ve compiled several answers to help you prepare for your residency interview.

-Your residency interviews can take up to several hours, or be split over a couple of days.
+Residency interviews can take up to several hours or be split over a few days.

 You should prepare several medical school residency interview questions that cannot be answered online.
 Ensure your questions are insightful and indicate you’ve done your research.

 The residency interview season usually ranges from late October to early February.
 However, interviews often take place between late November and mid-January.

-By following this guide and utilizing the resources at hand, you will be prepared for your residency interview and are one step closer to joining a residency program and becoming a physician.
+Following this guide will prepare you for your residency interview and be one step closer to joining the program of your dreams.